© Wellcome Collection

 A light bulb moment

-Not only does The Science Museum have Edison's telephone, they also have his light bulb in its collection.© Science MuseumIf you click on the link, you can see more photos on the Science Museum website.
+Not only does The Science Museum have Edison's telephone, they also have his light bulb in its collection.© Science MuseumIf you click on the link, you can see more objects on the Science Museum website.

 On 27 January, 1880 Edison was granted a patent for his electric light bulb.